 Discussing chapter 7 of Holiness by Grace on Tuesday, May 30th.
 Hope to see you then.

-here is the discussion of Lent by Ligon Duncan.
+Chapter five of Holiness by Grace is an excellent treatment of what obedience should and should not look like in the Christian life.
+Appreciated the fruitful discussion of the chapter!
+As a follow up to our conversation, here is the discussion of Lent by Ligon Duncan.
 This is yet another case of needing to know something about history and historical theology before jumping on the "trendianity" bandwagon.
 The liturgical calendar may be older than so much of what pop culture offers, but it isn't old enough to be biblical not to mention Protestant.
 Adding extra requirements, holidays or anything else, are not aids in our spiritual growth.
 Chapter 6 of Holiness by Grace is on tap for 4.23.
 See you then!

 “It would seem that Our Lord finds our desires not too strong, but too weak.
 We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased.”― C.S.
 Lewis, The Weight of Glory, and Other Addresses.